smart-duck/veradco/README.md

 ## Repository structure

 The repository is made of 3 main folders:
-- veradco: the Golang code of the Veradco Admission Controller
+- veradco: the Golang code of the Veradco Admission Controller.
 - built-in_plugins: a collection of plugins provided with Veradco.
 Some plugins are simple example while some others can be useful in a real Kubernetes cluster.
-Each plugin is in a subfolder and has a documentation in the README.md file
+Each plugin is in a subfolder and has a documentation in the README.md file.
 - Kustomize: some Kustomize overlays to install Veradco in a Kubernetes cluster.
 You can create your own Kustomize overlay from one of the provided one to deploy Veradco in your cluster in a way suitable to your environment.

 ## Install Veradco